 Now, while we don’t really know if mushrooms can offer women spontaneous satisfaction, we do know that there are many reasons to eat mushrooms for health.
 For starters, they offer the body zinc.
-In fact, they offer one of the lowest calorie sources of zinc you can find.
+In fact, they are among the lowest calorie sources of zinc you can find.
 And zinc is key to blood flow.
 Without blood flow, you can’t experience sexual climax, spontaneous or otherwise.